Australian Road Deaths Database

-- From August 2018 BITRE will be adding location-related fields (ABS Remoteness Area, Local government area, road type based on PSMA Transport Hierarchy, table 15, and ABS SA4 name based on the Australian Statistical Geography Standard) for crashes since 1 January 2015.
+- BITRE has added location-related fields (ABS Remoteness Area, Local government area, road type based on PSMA Transport Hierarchy, table 15, and ABS SA4 name based on the Australian Statistical Geography Standard) for crashes since 1 January 2015.
 Back series for these new fields are not available for all jurisdictions.

 The following changes have been made to the online database:

 - Date of crash has been removed.
 Year, Month and Day of week are retained.

 - Tables have been added to provide counts of fatal crashes and fatalities by day.